julianjimenezm/Botlian/README.md

 ## Music commands:(see: $music).

-- /yts str(arg*) : execute a search on youtube and it displays the thumbnail with the link of  the first result.
+-/yts str(arg*) : execute a search on youtube and it displays the thumbnail with the link of  the first result.

-- /play : Run a search on youtube and play the song on our vocal channel.
+-/play : Run a search on youtube and play the song on our vocal channel.
 It also  initializes a volatil playlist(queue).

-- /pause:pause the current songs in our vocal channel.
+-/pause:pause the current songs in our vocal channel.

-- /resume: resume paused songs.
+-/resume: resume paused songs.

-- /skip:  skips the current song being played.
+-/skip:  skips the current song being played.

-- /stop:  stops the current song and gets off from the vocal channel.
+-/stop:  stops the current song and gets off from the vocal channel.

-- /pl - displays the current music queue.
+-/pl - displays the current music queue.

+#### Final note: The robot is not programmed to identify if the vocal channel is empty, to avoid execution errors,
+#### please access to the vocal channel before executing the $join or $play commands.

 # Have fun...